Support Home Educational Resources Classic Psychology Tasks Flanker Task

 Typical letter stimuli as used in the original Flanker task

-Nowadays, the task is often done with arrows pointing either to the left or to the right and some experiments also include neutral trials, where the flankers are replaced by squares and only the target points in one direction.
-Participants are asked to respond, trial by trial, to the direction of the target (middle arrow) and to ignore the distracter flankers, while their reaction times are being recorded.
-Click on the image below to see how you can set this up in Gorilla.
+Nowadays, the task is done with a variety of stimuli, most commonly arrows, pointing either to the left or to the right.
+Some experiments also include neutral trials, where the flankers are replaced by squares and only the target points in one direction.
+Participants are asked to respond, trial by trial, to the direction of the target (middle arrow) and to ignore the distractor flankers, while their reaction times are being recorded.
+Click on the GIF below to see how you can set this up in Gorilla.

-Typical arrow stimuli in congruent and incongruent condition
+Static fish stimuli in congruent and incongruent conditions

 What is the Flanker Effect?